 We believe there is an opportunity to significantly expand our store base in the United States from our 41 warehouse-format stores currently to over 350 stores nationwide within the next 15 years based on our internal research with respect to housing density, demographic data, competitor concentration and other variables in both new and existing markets.
-Over the next two years, we plan to grow our store base by approximately 20% to 25% per year, balanced between existing geographies and new markets.
+Over the next three years, we plan to grow our store base by approximately 20% to 25% per year, with approximately half being opened in existing geographies and approximately half being opened in new markets.
 We have developed a disciplined approach to new store development, based on an analytical, research-driven method to site selection and a rigorous real estate review and approval process.
 By focusing on key demographic characteristics for new site selection, such as aging of homes, length of home ownership and median income, we expect to open stores with attractive returns.